standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 * Add a prominent header to every interface that indicates the maturity level of the code.
 * Version all releases.
-* Especially in 'rolling release' scenario's, the version may be automatically derived from the version control system metadata (e.g. using [git describe](https://git-scm.com/docs/git-describe)).
+* Especially in 'rolling release' scenarios, the version may be automatically derived from the version control system metadata (e.g. using [git describe](https://git-scm.com/docs/git-describe)).

 ## Further reading